Mansi242401/SQL-Ecommerce-data-analysis/growth_story.md

 | 2012 | 11   | 12750    | 561    | 0.0440    |

-6. For gsearch lander test, please **estimate the revenue that test earned us**
+6. For gsearch lander test, please **estimate the orders that test earned us**

 ```sql